ibowditch/userdocs/internal.md

 * Launch page will initially require login
   * Use brigades dashboard login and password
   * Remember credentials

+230412: As of this date, the second ACTIV screen config has some problems.

+It works, but there are lots of warnings and errors logged in the journal, probably related to having 2 independent chromium browsers running in parallel. launch_kiosk2 files have been updated to remove ACTIV and a seocnd screen until this is fixed properly.
+ACTIV support has not been released, and is not generally available at present, and it should stay that way until further investigations are completed.
+NB: Further journal messages are still being generated unless dtoverlay=vc4-fkms-v3d is commented out of /boot/config.txt.
+This file can't be included in the APT package, so will require a manual check on each kiosk to ensure it is disabled.
+These messages seem benign, but better to remove source if possible.

 ### Installing the Kiosk Software (original procedure)